leaseweb knowledge base logo - white color on the orange background

 This is the super user access able to perform any action on any resource in the cluster.
 You might want after acquiring the kubeconfig from the customer portal to create or restrict access to the cluster as this role can lead to destructive action resulting in a non-functional cluster.

-So the best practice is to create users and roles for what is needed and to leave the cluster admin super user mostly unused and secured.
+The best practice is to create users and roles for what is needed and to leave the cluster admin super user mostly unused and secured.
 The added benefit of adding user and roles is that it is easier to audit who and what was perform on the cluster.

 Roles (RBAC)